Commercial name Kemiri oil

 Very trendy oil in cosmetic products, many laboratories are using this oil for nail and hair cares, but also for creams and lotions.
 The oil, even expensive, is also used by of soaps manufacturers.

 A Argan tree gives 180kg of fruits a year.
-It takes 30kg of Argan fruits to get 2 kg of Argan kernel which is the minimum quantity of kernel to get 1kg of Argan oil (when the yield can reach 50%).Babassu Oil
+It takes 30kg of Argan fruits to get 2 kg of Argan kernel which is the minimum quantity of kernel to get 1kg of Argan oil (when the yield can reach 50%).Tamanu Oil